Mathématique: Chapter 59

 Mitchell: Yes, hold position.

-“Jane,” Young said quietly.
+“Jane,” Young said.

 They cleared the door.

-There was total silence in the coffee shop.
-Everyone had their eyes trained on Young and McKay, who were standing at adjacent tables.
+Everyone had their eyes trained on Young and McKay, on their feet at adjacent tables.

-Young locked eyes with McKay, and the scientist sighed.
+Young locked eyes with McKay.

-Young made his way toward the back exit, leaning on his cane, deliberately deciding not to run.
-He couldn’t afford to injure himself again now.
-He pulled out his phone, hitting Mitchell’s number.
+At the back exit, he pulled out his phone and dialed Mitchell’s number.
 “Cover’s blown,” he said, as soon as the other man picked up.
 “Ginn hared off after the LA.”

 “Where are you?”